chocolatefrappe/nginx-builder/README.md

 # Just remember that the modules you specified in the builder will be available
 # in the image, so you can use them in your configuration.
 ```

+## Supported Modules

+All modules are pulled from the official [NGINX repository](https://github.com/nginx/pkg-oss/).
+Please visit the repository for the full list of available modules.